geoffrich/geoffrich.net/src/index.md

 ---
 layout: home
-title: Geoff Rich's personal site
+title: Home
-metaDesc: ""
+metaDesc: ''
 postsHeading: Latest posts
 archiveButtonText: See all posts
-socialImage: ""
+socialImage: ''
 ---

 More to come.